BlossomTheme/BlossomTheme/Contribute/CONTRIBUTING-NEW-THEME.md

 1. Create a new repository based on this [template](https://github.com/BlossomTheme/Template.git)

 **Submitting Your Theme**
 1. [submit an issue](https://github.com/BlossomTheme/BlossomTheme/issues/new) with a link to your repository.
-Once the theme is accepted, we will move the repository under the Dracula organization and give you rights to maintain it
+Once the theme is accepted, we will move the repository under the Dracula organization and give you rights to maintain it.
+Be sure to tag it with `theme-submission` tag.

 **Previews**
 Please include at least two screenshots of your theme: